Connect with us

 “You almost want to curse,” Towarnicki, 38, said.
 “You’re like, ‘Oh, no, it’s happening.’”

-These nights on duty are Towarnicki's second job.
-She's on call once a and a a month.
+These nights on duty are Towarnicki’s second job.
+She’s on call once a week and a weekend a month.
 A survivor may need protection against sexually transmitted infections, medicine to avoid getting pregnant, or evidence collected to prosecute their attacker.
 Or all the above.

 When her phone rings, it’s typically in the middle of the night.
 Towarnicki tiptoes down the stairs of her home to avoid waking her young son, as her half-asleep husband whispers encouragement into the dark.